hallh/ghostty/docs/LLM.md

 - [OpenAI Privacy Policy](https://openai.com/privacy/)
 - [Google Privacy Policy](https://policies.google.com/privacy)

-Your prompts and generated commands are subject to the privacy policy of your chosen provider.
+Your prompts, terminal context, and generated commands are subject to the privacy policy of your chosen provider.